mimfa/DaRQ/README.md

 * A very small set that the compiler itself needs for parsing or semantic analysis defined built in.
 * They will include the following cases:
     * All simple DaRQ built-in commands.
-    * All third-party commands (you add them to your Map using the USE statement).
+    * All third-party commands (you add them to your queries using the USE statement).
     * All user-defined commands (You defined using the COMMAND statement).
 * The user-defined command will be accessible exactly like other global commands, too.
 * You can define commands in four ways: